“There’s an app for that” is the new “Why don’t you Google it?”

 Students at a top-tier university like Harvard love exclusive access.
 Facebook provided exactly that.

 CupidCurated figured that the key pain point for women on an online dating service was the high number of stalkers who only served to increase noise and drive them away.
-This led it to creating a system where a network of real women would whet out new users before allowing them to join the network, thus making the network much more valuable to its participants.
+This led it to create a system where a network of real women would whet out new users before allowing them to join the network, thus making the network much more valuable to its participants.

 Ladders has been highly effective in competing with other job portals by focusing and allowing exclusive access to users with a high salary.
-Job seekers would often get frustrated on other portals searching for relevant jobs and recruiters would face similar frustration finding the right applicants.
+Job seekers would often get frustrated on other portals searching for relevant jobs, and recruiters would face similar frustration finding the right applicants.

 But don’t let it come in the way of critical mass